MarvNC/JP-Resources/readme.md

 ### Usage

-To sort our new cards by frequency, we need the Anki [Advanced Browser](https://ankiweb.net/shared/info/874215009) addon.
+To show the frequency field in Anki, we need the [Advanced Browser](https://ankiweb.net/shared/info/874215009) addon.
 Then in your card browser, search for new cards in your mining deck and right click the menu to display your frequency field as shown.

 ![](<images/anki_Browse_(1_of_2224_cards_selected)_2022-07-10_10-22-41.png>)

-Now we can simply sort our new cards by our frequency field, then press `ctrl + a` to select all and then `ctrl + shift + s` to reorder them all.
+Now we can simply order our new card in the card browser by our frequency field, then press `ctrl + a` to select all and then `ctrl + shift + s` to reposition them all so new cards will be sorted by frequency.

 - I personally then select the first thirty or so cards and randomly sort them again using the random sort option for more variability when reviewing.